WojciechMatuszewski/programming-notes/aws-stuff.md

 * **IT HAS TO DO WITH METADATA NOT THE ACTUAL CONTENTS OF THE IP**

 - by default **it exposes the ip of the person who is connecting**

+* you filter which traffic you want to log.
+It can be either rejected, accepted or both.

 ### Analytics